DanielFemi81/alx-system_engineering-devops/0x02-shell_redirections/README.md

 12. ls -1t | head -10
 displays the 10 newest files in the current directory.
 13. sort | uniq -u
+takes a list of words as input and prints only words that appear exactly once.
+14. grep "root" /etc/passwd
+Display lines containing the pattern “root” from the file /etc/passwd